giaphattram/kafka_python/README.md

 ## Installation

 Note: Highly recommend to run this on a Linux environment or a UNIX environment with stable Docker engine.
-After some test, this is run with stable performance on Ubuntu 20.04 LTS, but with many issues on MacOS M1.
+After some tests, this is run with stable performance on Ubuntu 20.04 LTS, but with many issues on MacOS M1 even with [Docker GA for Apple chip](https://docs.docker.com/desktop/mac/apple-silicon/).

 Everything is already automated in the `docker-compose.yml`.
 Once you have cloned the repo, simply enter the repo folder with `cd kafka_python` and run the following command: